MattFryer/Hassio-Addons/README.md

 ## Add-ons in this repository
  - **[Omada Controller](/Omada-Controller/README.md)**: Deploy TP-Link Omada Controller software for managing TP-Link WAPs.
 Currently only supports arm64 architectures such as the Raspberry Pi 4 64bit.
+ - **[Lidarr](/Lidarr/README.md)**: Lidarr is a music collection manager for Usenet and BitTorrent users.
+Currently only supports arm64 architectures such as the Raspberry Pi 4 64bit.